pietrop/multiplication-table/README.md

 ## Multiplication table

+React exercise, a multiplication table

-a multiplication table in React
+> Write a program that prints a multiplication table for an arbitrary number.

 <!-- _One liner + link to confluence page_
 _Screenshot of UI - optional_ -->